-Since 1919, North Carolina has charged its 16- and 17-year-olds as adults.
-Today, it is one of only two states that automatically charge all 16- and 17-year olds as adults, regardless of the crime.
+Since 1919, North Carolina has charged its 16- and 17-year-olds as adults, regardless of the crime.
+Today, it is the only state that still does so.

 The Raise the Age NC Coalition supports the recommendation of Chief Justice Mark Martin’s Commission on the Administration of Law and Justice to automatically raise the age to 18 for low-level felonies and misdemeanors (excluding Class A through E felonies and traffic offenses).